mlflow/mlflow/examples/ray_serve/README.md

 ## Instructions

-First, run `train_model.py`.
+First, navigate to the directory for this example, `/mlflow/examples/ray_serve/`.

+Second, run `python train_model.py`.
 This trains and saves our classifier to the MLflow Model Registry and sets up automatic logging to MLflow.
 It also prints the mean squared error and the target names, which are species of iris:
 ```
 MSE: 1.04
 Target names:  ['setosa' 'versicolor' 'virginica']
 ```

-Second, set the MLflow Tracking URI environment variable to the location where the Model Registry resides:
+Next, set the MLflow Tracking URI environment variable to the location where the Model Registry resides:

 `export MLFLOW_TRACKING_URI=sqlite:///mlruns.db`